 The AWOL gives you the option to disable its 4K resolution and turn it into a pure Full HD projector with the Actuator control adjustment.

-The native resolution, combined with the excellent focus and clarity deliver a strong performance with Full HD content.
-The screenshots speak for themselves I believe.
+The native resolution, combined with the excellent focus and clarity, delivers a strong performance with Full HD content.
+The screenshots speak for themselves, I believe.

-Generally i would say that in terms of SDR performance the AWOL is a top of the class projector.
-I don’t remember any other UST projector performing so well in SDR material.
+Generally, I would say that in terms of SDR performance, the AWOL is a top-of-the-class projector.
+I don’t remember any other UST projector performing so well with SDR material.
 Even TV content seems magnificent.
-AWOL can be a real TV replacement for sure.
+The AWOL can be a real TV replacement, for sure.

 Let’s talk about motion

-The AWOL also has an option to add intermediate frames for smoother motion, like many other latest models on the market.
+The AWOL also offers an option to add intermediate frames for smoother motion, like many other latest models on the market.

-It’s called MEMC, which is our familiar frame interpolation.
-It offers 4 options, with the latest one (Movie) added with the latest firmware update and it makes the difference here.
+It’s called MEMC, which stands for Motion Estimation/Motion Compensation.
+It offers four options, with the latest one (Movie) added with the latest firmware update, and it makes a difference here.

 In terms of motion, the LTV-2500 performs excellently.
 Whether you choose to add frames for smooth motion or opt to display the original 24 frames of the film, it will not disappoint you.